-Philosophy Learning Outcomes
+Philosophy and Ethics Learning Outcomes

 Students will demonstrate knowledge of the fundamental questions about human existence and ultimate reality.